Why Definition of a Hazard Matters

 - Identifying an unsafe situation and understanding how to mitigate it.

 The formal process of hazard identification also includes hazard reporting.
 This simply includes reporting safety concerns.

-How well do you know hazards, risk, and the safety mishap lifecylce?
+How well do you know hazards, risks, and the safety mishap lifecycle?
 Test your knowledge with this free test: